TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 The companies Hitch, Lyft, and Uber take slightly different approaches to a similar concept.

 ### Hitch
 Hitch was available in San Francisco through an iPhone app.
 Drivers are currently paid a flat hourly rate.
-Groups size, which must be specified before pickup, may range from one to three passengers.
+Group size, which must be specified before pickup, may range from one to three passengers.

 Cars are treated like buses that continually pick up and drop off users between dynamically-routed locations.
 After picking up a rider, other passengers may be picked up or dropped off on the way to a destination.
 In this sense, a busy driver may never have an empty car.